 Dave Kostelnik, General Manager

-Dave Kostelnik has been enamored with Virginia wine since relocating to the area more than a decade ago.
+Dave Kostelnik has been enamored with Virginia wine since relocating to the area almost two decades ago.
 He previously served as general manager of Charlottesville's specialty food store Feast, and understands the vibrant local food and wine landscape and its significance to Virginia.

 Who We Are